Architectural drawing: Elevation

-An elevation is a view of a building seen from one side, a flat representation of one façade.
+An elevation is a view of a building seen from one side, as a flat representation of one façade.
 This is the most common view used to describe the external appearance of a building.
-Each elevation is labelled in relation to the compass direction it faces, e.g. looking toward the north you would be seeing the southern elevation of the building.
-Buildings are rarely a simple rectangular shape in plan, so a typical elevation may show all the parts of the building that are seen from a particular direction.
+Each elevation is labelled in relation to the compass direction it faces.
+For example, looking toward the north means viewing the southern elevation of the building.
+Buildings are rarely simple rectangular shapes in plan, so a typical elevation may show all the parts of the building seen from a particular direction.

-Geometrically, an elevation is a horizontal orthographic projection of a building onto a vertical plane, the vertical plane normally being parallel to one side of the building.
+Geometrically, an elevation is a horizontal orthographic projection of a building onto a vertical plane, with the vertical plane normally being parallel to one side of the building.
 Architects also use elevation as a synonym for façade, so a north elevation is the north-facing wall of a building.